May Revolution: May Week

 The May Week was the period of time in Buenos Aires which began with the confirmation of the fall of the Supreme Central Junta and ended with the dismissal of Cisneros and the establishment of the Primera Junta.

 On 14 May 1810, the schooner HMS Mistletoe arrived at Buenos Aires with European newspapers that reported the dissolution of the Supreme Central Junta the previous January.
 The city of Seville had been invaded by French armies, which were already dominating most of the Iberian Peninsula.
-The newspapers reported that some of the former members of the Junta had taken refuge on the Isla de León in Cadiz.
-This was confirmed in Buenos Aires on May 17, when the British ship John Parish arrived in Montevideo; the most recent newspapers reported that members of the Supreme Central Junta had been dismissed.
-The Council of Regency of Cadiz was not seen as a successor of the Spanish resistance but as an attempt to restore absolutism in Spain.
+The newspapers reported that some of the former members of the Junta had taken refuge on the Isla de León in Cádiz.
+This was confirmed in Buenos Aires on 17 May, when the British ship John Parish arrived in Montevideo; the most recent newspapers reported that members of the Supreme Central Junta had been dismissed.
+The Council of Regency of Cádiz was not seen as a successor of the Spanish resistance but as an attempt to restore absolutism in Spain.
 The Supreme Central Junta was seen as sympathetic to the new ideas.
 South American patriots feared both a complete French victory in the peninsula and an absolutist restoration.
 Cisneros monitored the British ships and seized their newspapers to conceal the news, but a newspaper came into the hands of Belgrano and Castelli.
 They spread the news among other patriots and challenged the legitimacy of the Viceroy, who had been appointed by the fallen junta.
 When Cornelio Saavedra, head of the regiment of Patricians, was informed of this news, he decided that it was finally the ideal time to take action against Cisneros.
 Martín Rodríguez proposed to overthrow the Viceroy by force, but Castelli and Saavedra rejected this idea and proposed the convening of an open cabildo.